-• Still Not Going Well?
+Still Not Going Well?
 Time for an Unbiased Third Party

-After having a conversation with your roommate(s), if you find that you both are still unable to reach a resolution, email the Student Life team studentlife@fie.org.uk to set up a mediation meeting with the Residence Life Manager or Student Life Coordinator.
+After having a conversation with your roommate(s), if you find that you both are still unable to reach a resolution, email student life to set up a mediation meeting with either Charley Dare, Assistant Director of Residence Life or the program assistant.
 They can be a valuable, unbiased third party to discuss concerns with both roommates.
 Depending on the outcome of the conversation, the FIE staff may work with you and your roommate(s) to revise the original roommate agreement or refer roommates to additional FIE staff for further discussion.

-Return Housing Information for Academic Year 2026-27
+Return Housing Information for Academic Year 2025-26

-University Housing determined that Global Launch students will take part in our new student contracting process rather than the returning resident process.
+University Housing has determined that Global Launch students will take part in our new student contracting process rather than the returning resident process.
 While this means that you will not be able to select your exact space in the fall, it does guarantee that you will have a space within University Housing if you choose to contract with them.